About the Leading Index for Indiana

 Warning Signs

-A warning sign occurs when at least 3 out of the 5 indicators turn negative and the LII declines overall.
+A warning sign occurs when at least 3 out of the 5 indicators decline by more than 5 percent and the LII declines overall.
 Several consecutive months of warning signs signal an impending recession (or continued deteriorating conditions if the economy is already in recession).

 More Information